lurume84/bling-viewer/README.md

 # blink-viewer
 Blink Home Security Camera is a great product but currenty lacks of an official web viewer.
 This project is an attempt to create a web viewer that complements the current Mobile application.
-In conjuntion with blink-browser project, it works as a Desktop solution for Blink Systems.
+In conjuntion with [Blink Desktop](https://github.com/lurume84/blink-desktop) project, it works as a Desktop solution for Blink Systems.

 ## Example
 ### Networks